hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## If we encrypt the emails - impact to the performance?

-Not noticeably, we would have to be under very high load to notice adding such low level of cpu overhead.
+Not noticeably, we would have to be under very high load (think manyrequests a second) to notice adding such low level of cpu overhead.
+CPU-based operations can scale horizontally with more services.
+Performance really becomes a killer when a single point such as a database becomes overloaded (think indexing, explain plans etc.).

 ## What and whose support is needed for encryption?